Bojan Trajkovski

-Bojan Trajkovski (Бојан Трајковски; born 11 September 1986) is a Macedonian professional basketball player who plays for Feniks 2010 of the Macedonian First League.
+Bojan Trajkovski (Бојан Трајковски; born 11 September 1986) is a former Macedonian professional basketball player who plays for Feniks 2010 of the Macedonian First League.
 He is a member of the Macedonian national basketball team.

 Pro career

 Trajkovski started his pro career with Macedonian Team Balkan Steel in 2002.

 Bojan is a 2.08 m big man capable of playing the power forward and center positions.
 His natural position, being the power forward spot is where he is most comfortable.
 His size does not limit him to playing on the block, he is very much capable of knocking down shots from long-range, most notably 3-pointers (like many of the big men from this region).